khval/AmosKittens/compatibility/AMOS_data.md

 **Magic_Forest.AMOS**

-Game is not playable, but you can change direction of your creature
+Game is not playable, but you can change direction of your charature

 Problems:

 * Game starts fadeing when level is loaded, (can be avoid by hacking fade command)
 * When enemies change direction the animation stops, animations should be looping.
-* the player creature is moving up.
+* the player charature is moving up.
 * Sometimes there is crash in collation detection.

 **Number_Leap.AMOS**